automorphism88/snapraid-btrfs/README.md

 ## Known issues
 * Snapraid won't be able to properly detect the UUID when using a snapshot, so it won't be able to use inodes to detect move operations.
-As a workaround, you can temporarily disable snapraid-btrfs, either globally by doing a regular `snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with snapraid-btrfs disabled, and then reenabling snapraid-btrfs by doing a normal `snapraid-btrfs sync`.
+As a workaround, you can temporarily disable `snapraid-btrfs`, either globally by doing a regular `snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling snapraid-btrfs by doing a normal `snapraid-btrfs sync`.